 Toll free numbers are very common and have proven successful for businesses, particularly in the areas of customer service and telemarketing.
-Toll free service provides potential customers and others with a "free" and convenient way to contact businesses.
+Toll free service has traditionally provided potential customers and others with a "free" and convenient way to contact businesses.
 In addition, customers may now send text messages to toll free numbers, so long as those numbers are “text enabled,” and businesses can send texts in response.

 How are toll free numbers assigned?

-Toll free numbers are assigned on a first-come, first-served basis by entities referred to as "Responsible Organizations" or "RespOrgs."
-These entities, which may or may not be telephone companies, have access to the SMS/800 database, which contains information regarding the status of all toll free numbers.
-RespOrgs are certified by the SMS/800 database administrator, which manages toll free service.
+Toll free numbers are assigned on a first-come, first-served basis by entities called "Responsible Organizations" or "RespOrgs."
+Many of these entities also provide toll free service.
+RespOrgs have access to the toll free database, which contains information regarding the status of all toll free numbers.
+RespOrgs are certified by Somos, Inc., the toll free database administrator.

 What is the FCC’s role?

-The FCC regulates or sets the rules under which toll free numbers can be used or obtained.
-The FCC requires that toll free numbers be portable, meaning that a toll free number subscriber can "port" his or her number to a new provider when changing toll free number service providers.
-The FCC's rules designate the criteria for determining the status of each toll free number, and prohibit "warehousing" and "hoarding" of toll free numbers.
+The FCC regulates or sets the rules for getting and using toll free numbers.
+The FCC requires that toll free numbers be portable, meaning that a toll free subscriber can "port," or move, his or her number to a new RespOrg when changing toll free service providers.
+The FCC's rules also prohibit "warehousing," "hoarding," and “brokering” of toll free numbers, as described below.

-The FCC, however, is not involved in the day-to-day assignment of toll free numbers, does not have direct access to the toll free number database, and cannot provide any information about the status of a toll free number, such as the RespOrg or subscriber for the number, or a request for a toll free number.
-A telephone industry standards-setting organization has established some guidelines for toll free numbers, and those guidelines must comply with the FCC's requirements.
+The FCC, however, is not involved in the day-to-day assignment of toll free numbers and cannot access the toll free number database.
+Nor can the FCC provide any information about the status of a toll free number, such as the RespOrg or subscriber for the number, or a request for a toll free number.

-"Hoarding" by subscribers is similarly prohibited and illegal.
+"Hoarding" by subscribers is similarly prohibited by FCC rules.
 A subscriber may not acquire more toll free numbers than the subscriber intends to use.
 Hoarding also includes "number brokering" – selling or offering to sell a toll free number.
-Thus, it is illegal for a subscriber to sell a toll free number for a fee.
+Thus, it is illegal for a subscriber to sell or offer to sell a toll free number.